2010 Philippine House of Representatives elections in Metro Manila: Taguig and Pateros

 Taguig is divided into two districts: its first district also includes Pateros.
 Hence, the first district is called the "District of Taguig-Pateros" and the second district is the "District of Taguig."

 Taguig–Pateros

-Former Councilor Arnel Cerafica is also nominated by local party Kilusang Diwa ng Taguig.
+Incumbent Lani Cayetano of the Nacionalista Party ran for Mayor of Taguig.
+The Nacionalista Party nominated Cayetano's brother in law Rene Carl, who was defeated by former city councilor Arnel Cerafica of the Liberal Party.